AbdelrahmanNoaman/RSA/README.md

 ## 🏁 Getting Started <a name = "get-started"></a>
-> This is an list of needed instructions to set up your project locally, to get a local copy up and running follow these
+> This is a list of needed instructions to set up your project locally, to get a local copy up and running follow these
 > instructions
 ### Installation <a name = "Install"></a>